 The central thesis of the Hitman series mimics Jünger: all humans are infinitely replaceable.
 Agent 47 can be any person because, to other people, aesthetically mimicing is being.
 On a technical level, 47 changes; he takes on properties that prevent processes of alert and violence from occurring.
 47 is infinitely polyvalent.
 He is one state change away from any subjectivity.

 And what is the cause of this thesis?
 What makes it rear its head in this game?
 Is it because a key developer thought, like Jünger, that the modern period was characterized by the elimination of the individual in favor of the matted-down Same?
 More than likely, no. A likely point, though I have no evidence of this, could be the way that games are forced to handle assets because of memory limitations.
 It is more resource efficient to display a single element and apply it to a number of different positions on the screen–having to create fewer elements is a material motivation from the roots of animation, and the application to video games makes sense.
 So we see the same backgrounds, the same storefronts, the same rock models.

 But we also see the same character models.
 We see the same people, repeating infinitely, filling up the screen.

 A final example: a large street party in New Orleans.
 The streets are filled with copies, mostly only differentiated by skin color or a hat or a glowstick necklace.
 It saves system resources, surely, and makes technical sense.
 But it is more than that?
 Is it a meditation of replaceability, on immortality, and of the collapse of the Many-Possible into the One-That-Is?

-1. He is also white and male, which means that the “perfect human” is really just a combination of everything fucked up in the world.
+1. He is also white and male, which means that the “perfect human” is really just a combination of those qualities.
 I recognize everything wrong with this; that discussion just doesn’t fit into the scope of this blog post.

 Groys, Boris.
 “Ernst Jünger’s Technologies of Immortality.”
 Introduction to Antiphilosophy.